bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     :source-position: above

-If you just need to set the color or alpha parameters of the selected or nonselected glyphs, this can be accomplished even more simply by providing color and alpha arguments to the glyph function, prefixed by ``"selection_"`` or ``"nonselection_"``.
+If you just need to set the color or alpha parameters of the selected or non-selected glyphs, this can be accomplished even more easily by providing color and alpha arguments to the glyph function, prefixed by ``"selection_"`` or ``"nonselection_"``.
 The plot below demonstrates this technique: